 Physical Properties of Aldehydes and Ketones

 Aldehydes and ketones are the class of organic compounds that have a carbonyl group i.e. carbon-oxygen double bond (-C=O).
 As they do not have any other reactive groups like –OH or -Cl attached to the carbon atom in the carbonyl group they are very simple compounds.
-The chemistry of aldehydes and ketones is greatly influenced by the presence of carbonyl group.
+The chemistry of aldehydes and ketones is greatly influenced by the presence of the carbonyl group.

-- Vander Waals dispersion forces:As the molecules get longer and the number of electrons increases, the attraction between them also increases.
-For both aldehydes and ketones the boiling point increases with the increase in number of carbon atoms.
+- Vander Waals dispersion forces:As the molecules get longer and the number of electrons increases, which results in the increase in the magnitude of van der Waal forces.
+Therefore, for this reason, the boiling point of both aldehydes and ketones increases with the increase in the number of carbon atoms.

 - Vander Waals dipole-dipole attraction:Because of the presence of carbon-oxygen double bond both aldehydes and ketones are polar in nature.
-There will be attraction between permanent dipoles as well as the molecules which are near to it.
-This is the reason for aldehydes and ketones having boiling point higher than the similar sized hydrocarbons.
+Thus, there will be an attraction between permanent dipoles present in aldehydes and ketones as well as the molecules which are near them.
+This is the reason for aldehydes and ketones having boiling points higher than similar-sized hydrocarbons.

-Solubility: Aldehydes and ketones are soluble in water but their solubility decreases with increase in the length of the chain.
+Solubility: Aldehydes and ketones are soluble in water but their solubility decreases with an increase in the length of the chain.
 Methanal, ethanal and propanone are those aldehydes and ketones which are of small size and are miscible with water in almost all proportions.

 Click here to know about Preparation of Ketones.

 Aldehydes and ketones find many applications in different industries.
 They are extensively used in the manufacturing of polymers, blending of perfumes and also as flavouring agents.